 The Institute for Management and Leadership in Education helps you determine how well positioned your institution is to meet current and future challenges and better prepares you to lead organizational change.

 Change is difficult, even when institutions and individuals are genuinely committed to it.
 MLE is designed for experienced administrators who are responsible for thinking strategically about their institutions’ change agendas.
 You will learn to understand what aspects of your institutional mission and culture are critical to future success and how to close the gap between your best intentions and what you are actually able to accomplish.

-The institute also serves as a valuable opportunity for mid-career professional assessment and renewal.
+The program also serves as a valuable opportunity for mid-career professional assessment and renewal.
 You will be able to reflect on your own leadership strengths and weaknesses with Harvard faculty and accomplished colleagues from across the country and around the world.

 - Master new approaches to leadership

 - Review and assess the impact of changes in the higher education competitive environment

 - Evaluate the impact of new initiatives and alliances

 - Understand and overcome the challenges of organizational change